My grandfather died in 2018.

 He was 89 years old and he had been unwell for a number of years.
-For the last week of his life, he was surrounded by his family—his children, grandchildren and great-grandchildren, as we said our goodbyes to a man who had left a lasting impression on all of us.
+During the last week of his life, he was surrounded by his family—his children, grandchildren and great-grandchildren—as we said our goodbyes to a man who had left a lasting impression on all of us.

 At his funeral service the next week, I was asked to speak about some of my fondest memories of him.
-A short reflection on who he was to me in only a few minutes was a daunting task.
+Keeping a reflection on who he was to me down to only a few minutes was a daunting task.
 Preparing for and delivering a eulogy like this was one of the toughest experiences I’ve had in my life.

-When I sat down to write the eulogy, there were a number of moments that surfaced in my mind about the type of person he was, but it was one moment, in particular, I felt encapsulated him best:
+When I sat down to write the eulogy, there were a number of moments that surfaced in my mind about the type of person he was, but it was one moment in particular that I felt encapsulated him best:

 Afterward, we went back to my grandparents’ house where I went inside to dry myself off, leaving my muddy boots by the front door.